nrt2281999/2020-MSA-content/AI & Advanced Analytics/README.md

 ## How to complete this bootcamp
-To complete this bootcamp you need to submit a project and complete the Microsoft Learn Modules given in the assignment section in this project.
-We recommend the following this order:
+To complete this bootcamp you need to submit a project and complete the Microsoft Learn Modules given in the assignment section of this project.
+We recommend the following order:

 1. Explore the resources section & complete Microsoft Learn Modules.
 2. Check-out the demo project.